sujijava/sujijava/README.md

-# Welcome to Susie's GitHub repositories! #
+# Welcome to Suji's GitHub repositories! #

 I am a Software Developer with hands on experience in JavaScript(ES6), React, and Java.